 - The Army in Danilovgrad with 2 doctors and 2 medical technicians, in Niksic 1 doctor and 1 technician, in Pljevlja 1 doctor and 1 technician and in Podgorica 3 doctors and 3 technicians.

 - The Air Force Base at the military Airport in Golubovci, in Podgorica 3 doctors specialists of t the air force medicine and 3 technicians.

-There are no pharmacists in the Armed Forces of Montenegro but the needed medicaments for professional soldiers can be procured in the civilian pharmacies, Stomatological Health Care in Montenegro is obligatory only for children up to 18 years, and for older than 65, while it is privatized for all other categories of population.
-All State General Hospitals personnel related are well secured and possess qualitative diagnostics.
+There are no pharmacists in the Armed Forces of Montenegro but the needed medicaments for professional soldiers can be procured in the civilian pharmacies, Stomatological Health Care in Montenegro is obligatory only for children up to 18 years, and for older than 65, while it is privatized for all other categories of the population.
+All-State General Hospitals personnel-related are well secured and possess qualitative diagnostics.

 Primary Health Care in the Armed Forces of Montenegro has at its disposal medical vehicles for driving patients in urgent cases to regional hospitals.
 Armed Forces of Montenegro is small in number Institution and has only about 2000 of uniformed professional members, and for this reason, is does not have a need to develop its own large health capacities in the sense of military hospitals.

 Health protection of the Armed Forces of Montenegro is incorporated in the civilian health care system, that is in accordance with the systematic legislation.